NoGRo/FallenAngelHandy/README.md

 # How to integrate other games.
-Once the project is copied, you will need to modify the following files:
+you will need to modify the following files:

 #### Game
  1. **Status**, it has the state of the game like the character's HP, power-ups and that kind of information